aipros/aipros-rust-ml/README.md

 ## How to Run:

-Run the program by executing
+Run the program by executing `cargo run` command in your terminal.
+Th